Skip to main content

 How to Request a Postponement of Service

 The date you have been summoned to perform jury duty may be inconvenient for you.
 There are several ways you can request a postponement.
 The easiest way is to use the Jury Portal to request your postponement.
-You can also contact the Jury Services Division by phone numbers or the email address at the top of this page PRIOR TO THE BEGINNING DATE OF SERVICE.
+You can also contact the Jury Services Division by phone numbers or the email address at the top of this page seven (7) days PRIOR TO THE BEGINNING DATE OF SERVICE.
 Those persons calling or appearing on their scheduled date of service to request a postponement may be denied that postponement.
 The court understands there may be circumstances that may temporarily make you unable to serve jury duty.
 Jury staff will be happy to work with you to make arrangements so that you may serve at a time that is more convenient for your schedule.

 I am attending college outside of Shasta County, what should I do?